8.5. C-Strings and Scope

 }

-static data.
+Returning local static data by pointer.
 Programs allocate memory for static variables when the operating system loads them into memory, and that memory remains allocated until the program ends.
-The variable name does go out of scope when the function ends, but its memory remains allocated and unusable by any other part of the program.
-Since the function returns the address of name, other parts of the program can access the memory indirectly through that address.
+The variable name does go out of scope when the function ends, but the memory it names remains allocated and dedicated to the program.
+Since the function returns the address of name, the data at that address is accessible indirectly through it.
 For example:

 char* line = get_line();